awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 For more information about IP addressing in your VPC, and controlling how instances are assigned public IPv4 or IPv6 addresses, see [IP Addressing in Your VPC](vpc-ip-addressing.md)\.

 When you add a new subnet to your VPC, you must set up the routing and security that you want for the subnet\.

 ## Creating a VPC with an Internet Gateway<a name="working-with-igw"></a>

-The following sections describe how to manually create a public subnet to support internet access\.
+The following describe how to manually create a public subnet to support internet access\.

 **Topics**
 + [Creating a Subnet](#Add_IGW_Create_Subnet)